 After you define the General Information for the DataSource, the next step is to Load Metrics.
 To reduce the amount of setup required in this wizard, some fields default to common values which can be updated when editing the DataSource.

 Select a Resource from the list.
-The Resource should have an endpoint defined for the metrics your your DataSource will collect.
-In order for a resource to show up in this list, it has to have one of the following properties defined (see Setup Requirements):
+The Resource should have an endpoint defined for the metrics that your DataSource will collect.
+To show up in this list a resource has to have one of the following properties defined (see Setup Requirements):

 Once the metrics from the selected Resource have been loaded in the table, select a set of metrics for which you want to define datapoints for your OpenMetrics DataSource.